WELI: Early years

 With the enactment of the North American Regional Broadcasting Agreement (NARBA) in 1941, WELI and most other radio stations, were required to move to a different frequency.
 It switched to 960 kHz, getting night time authorization.
 It was powered at 1,000 watts by day, 500 watts at night.
-WELI was a network affiliate of the Mutual Broadcasting System, carrying its dramas, comedies, news and sports during the "Golden Age of Radio."
+WELI was a network affiliate of the Mutual Broadcasting System, carrying its dramas, comedies, news and sports during the "Golden Age of Radio".

 Shows in the 1930s, 40s and 50s

 In its early decades, WELI had local musicians play live music.
 A weekly program Poetry and an Organ, broadcast in the late 1930s, starred organist Don Raphael.
 Other musicians heard regularly on WELI in the 1930s and 1940s included organist Marion J. Reynolds, who was the station's musical director since its first day, pianist Margaret Shepard, the Esther String Trio, the Continental Trio directed by violinist Sy Byer, Ray Block's Swing Fourteen, and Charles Magnante's accordion quartet.
 The Polish Eagles Radio Show, featuring Polish language and Polish instrumental music and hosted by Victor Zembruski, aired every Sunday on WELI during the 1950s.
 The station's singers included Millicent Scott, Edith Jolson, and Louise DeMars.
 Dick Carlson hosted the record request and dedication show Danceland Ballroom.

 WELI also had Italian language shows.
 George Mazzacane's 2-hour-long L'Ora Italiana, aired on WELI for seven years until his death in 1943, included Italian opera records and news about Italy and Italians relevant to the local Italian American community.
 George Padovini and Luigi diFant presented news in Italian.

 Other local shows regularly heard on WELI in its early years included What Are You Reading? with Elida Sterling, about novels, Stories of the Stars with Lewis Doolittle, about astronomy, and Theater News on the Air about live performances.
 WELI also aired many local sports games and tournaments, including tennis, golf, basketball, and baseball.
-Meet the Eagles was hosted by Will Cude, the goalie of the local professional ice hockey team, the New Haven Eagles.
+Meet the Eagles was hosted by Wilf Cude, the goalie of the local professional ice hockey team, the New Haven Eagles.